NERSC/buildtest-nersc/README.md

 To contribute back you will want to make sure your buildspec is validated before you contribute back, this could be done by running test manually `buildtest build` or see if buildspec is valid via `buildtest buildspec find`.
 It would be good to run your test and make sure it is working as expected, you can view test detail using `buildtest inspect name <testname>` or `buildtest inspect query <testname>`.
-For more details on querying test please see https://buildtest.readthedocs.io/en/devel/gettingstarted/query_test_report.html.

 If you want to contribute your tests, please see [CONTRIBUTING.md](https://github.com/buildtesters/buildtest-nersc/blob/devel/CONTRIBUTING.md)